Health Check

 As flu season approaches, information about the flu and how to prevent it becomes more common.
 However, not all the advice is accurate.

-Knowing the facts about cold and flu can help you prevent infection, recognise symptoms, and manage illness if you become sick.
+Knowing the facts about cold and flu might help you reduce the risk of infection, recognise symptoms, and feel more confident to manage them if you become sick.

 Myth 1: The flu is just a bad cold